wp-plugins/revisionary/readme.txt

 == Changelog ==

+= 1.1.3 - 3 Dec 2010 =
+* BugFix : Autosave error message displayed while a revisor edits a published post prior to submitting a pending revision
+* BugFix : Email notifications failed on some servers if Asynchronous option enabled
+* Compat : Role Scoper - With RS 1.3 to 1.3.12, if another plugin (Events Manager) triggers a secondary edit_posts cap check when a Revisor attempts to edit another user's unpublished post, a pending revision is generated instead of just updating the unpublished post

 = 1.1.2 - 29 Nov 2010 =
 * Compat : Role Scoper - Post-assigned Revisor role was not honored to update another users' revision with RS 1.3+